Commissioned The Finnish Radio Symphony Orchestra

 The composition cleverly utilizes different instrumental groups and colors in depicting evolution, from dense strings in the forest to the clarinets’ erratic frogs and the Jurassic brass.
 Pressure waves and dust clouds come to life in the percussion section.

 The music is colorful and visual but never merely illustrative.
-The Finnish Radio Symphony Orchestra executed the piece excellently under the confident direction of Chloé Dufresne
+The Finnish Radio Symphony Orchestra performed the piece excellently under the confident direction of Chloé Dufresne

 Nuppu Koivisto, Helsingin Sanomat 28.1.2024